firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-87:7">As well the singers as the players on instruments shall be there: all my springs are in thee.</p>

-<p id="psa-88:1"><A Song or Psalm for the sons of Korah, to the chief Musician upon Mahalath Leannoth, Maschil of Heman the Ezrahite.> O LORD God of my salvation, I have cried day and night before thee:</p>
+<p id="psa-88:1">O LORD God of my salvation, I have cried day and night before thee:</p>

 <p id="psa-88:2">Let my prayer come before thee: incline thine ear unto my cry;</p>